- Student readiness (ability and/or prior knowledge in a topic)

-Changing your teaching style will take planning and practice.
+Changing your teaching style takes planning and practice.
 With determination, consistency, and the right resources, successfully implementing differentiation in the classroom is possible for any teacher.

 Here is a sample of the types of activities to include: